Fridge Repair Common Issues and What They Mean

 We often get calls saying "I think my compressor is dead" and I ask why do you think your compressor is dead? "oh well my fridge isn't cooling, the freezer is working fine but the refrigerator isn't".
 In this case or any case when one apart, either the refrigerator or freezer working it means your compressor (engine) is running ok which is good news because it means you are not dealing with the worst-case scenario.
 I often tell people your engine is usually the last thing to go, don't assume the worst.
 Below are some of the most common problems in refrigerators.

 Your refrigerator isn't cooling but you hear a fan working

-Many people think it's the compressor running just not cooling, but its more likley to be the evaporator fan motor which can work regardless of whether your refrigerator is cooling or not.
+Many people think it's the compressor running just not cooling, but it is more likely to be the evaporator fan motor that can work regardless of whether your refrigerator is cooling or not.

-Overload relay is easy to replace but beware if you have hardwood floors it's better to call a professional which have a special mat to move refrigerators and appliances.
-The tinniest scratch can cost you thousands of dollars and will not be worth it.
+Overload relay is easy to replace but beware if you have hardwood floors it's better to call a professional which has a special mat to move refrigerators and appliances.
+The tiniest scratch can cost you thousands of dollars and will not be worth it.

-In this case it might be once again the evaporator fan motor but it also might be a defrost issue creating a block of ice which prevent cold air from reaching one compartment to the other.
+In this case, it might be once again the evaporator fan motor but it also might be a defrost issue creating a block of ice that prevents cold air from reaching one compartment to the other.

 Frost inside the freezer or the refrigerator

 Check if you left the door open if your gasket (Door seal) is good.
 If it has holes in it you need to change it as hot air turn into moist and ice inside.

 If the seal is ok the problem likely to be a defrost issue which split to three, the heater, the bi-metal thermostat, and a defrost clock or the control board.
 (Some fridges have a defrost control board)